ninovagames/developer-toolbox/README.md

 # developer-toolbox
 This is our syncronized toolbox.
-Our all members will use same redistributables from here to prevent version and compatibility issues.
+Our all members will use same redistributables from here, to prevent version and compatibility issues.